A Place of Necessity

 Beyond Infrastructure: Building Dignity and Health

-It’s proof that solutions to long-standing challenges often already exist within communities — they simply need to be recognized, trusted, and nurtured.
+It’s proof that long standing challenges need small, simple people led solutions — they simply need to be mobilised, motivated and empowered.